Are You Ready Series: Earthquake Preparedness

 - Secure the water heater by strapping it to wall studs.

-- Avoid hanging pictures and heavy mirrors over beds, couches or where people tend to congregate.
+- Avoid hanging pictures and heavy mirrors over beds or couches, and keep areas where people tend to congregate free from objects that may become airborne in a quake.

-Having shelf stable foods that require little or no fuel for preparation will be helpful during an emergency situation.
-See the list below and make a list of emergency foods to stock up on.
+Focus on shelf stable foods that require little or no fuel for preparation.
+Make a list of emergency supplies to stock up on.

 Water and Food

-Store 3-days worth of potable water in plastic containers.
-Another method is to freeze water in plastic soda containers.
-FEMA recommends that a person should have 1-gallon of water per person for at least 3 days.
+Store at the very least 3 days worth of potable water in plastic containers.
+You can also freeze water in plastic soda containers.
+FEMA recommends that a person should have 1-gallon of water per person, and don’t forget your furry and feathered friends.

 Medical Supplies

-Keeping a well stocked medical supply can come in handy if someone has a injury.
+A well stocked medical supply can come in handy if someone has an injury.
 First aid kits can be assembled at home and include all of the basic first aid items that may be needed.
-A list of complete first aid items can be seen here.
+A list of complete first aid items can be found here.

 Disaster Tools

-Your preparedness tools are your life line during emergencies.
+Your preparedness tools are your lifeline during emergencies.
 The tools you choose should be ones that you can depend on to assist in meeting your basic survival needs.
 Without them, you could be ill-equipped in a survival situation.
-Ensure that disaster tools are stored in a centralized location in order for you to get to them during a time sensitive manner.
+Ensure that disaster tools are stored in a centralized location that is easy to access in a time sensitive manner.
 Some suggested emergency tools are:

-- A crescent and pipe wrench to turn off gas and water supplies.
-Flash lights
+- Crescent and pipe wrench to turn off gas and water supplies.

 - Batteries